foundry-rs/book/src/cheatcodes/README.md

 Cheatcodes give you powerful assertions, the ability to alter the state of the EVM, mock data, and more.

-To enable a cheatcode you call designated functions on the cheatcode address: `0x7109709ECfa91a80626fF3989D68f67F5b1DD12D`, often refered to as 'Hevm'.
+To enable a cheatcode you call designated functions on the cheatcode address: `0x7109709ECfa91a80626fF3989D68f67F5b1DD12D`.

-You can access Hevm easily via `vm` available in Forge Standard Library's [`Test`](../reference/forge-std/#forge-stds-test).
+You can access cheatcodes easily via `vm` available in Forge Standard Library's [`Test`](../reference/forge-std/#forge-stds-test) contract.

 Below are some subsections for the different Forge cheatcodes.